mauriciomaniglia/functional-programming-study/README.md

 # functional-programming-study
-Study of functional programming paradigm using Haskell and Swift.
+Study of functional programming paradigm using Haskell.